 The Bronzeville neighborhood has been the heart of Chicago’s African-American community for a century.
 The Great Migration started in 1916, exactly 100 years ago this year.
 Eventually millions of African-Americans left the agricultural South for the industrial north.
-If they came to Chicago, then they almost certainly settled in the area of the Bronzeville neighborhood.
-As part of Black History Month, I wanted to explore Bronzeville’s numerous monikers, and the early history of the neighborhood.
+If they came to Chicago at that time, then they almost certainly settled in Bronzeville.
+As part of Black History Month, I wanted to the early history of the neighborhood.

 What’s in the Bronzeville Name?